-- (a) Per SAS 115 Paragraph 8, the auditor must evaluate control deficiencies found during audit procedures.
-Evaluation guidance is provided by SAS 115 Paragraphs 8 through 16.
-SAS 115 Paragraph 15 lists specific indicators of material weaknesses in internal controls. - (b) Section 12-6-5 NMSA 1978 (Reports of Audits) states "each report shall set out in detail, in a separate section, any violation of law or good accounting practices found by the audit or examination."
+- (a) AU-C 260.09 requires the auditor to evaluate deficiencies to determine whether individually or in combination they are significant deficiencies or material weaknesses.
+Guidance for evaluating deficiencies is available at AU-C 260.A5 through 269.A11.
+Examples of circumstances that may be deficiencies, significant deficiencies, or material weaknesses are listed at AU-C 260.A37. - (b) GAGAS Paragraph 4.26 (b) states that "When auditors detect any instances of fraud, noncompliance with provisions of laws, regulations, contracts or grant agreements, or abuse that do not warrant the attention of those charged with governance, the auditors' determination of whether and how to communicate such instances to audited entity officials is a matter of professional judgment."
+In contrast, Section 12-6-5 NMSA 1978 (Reports of Audits) states "each report shall set out in detail, in a separate section, any violation of law or good accounting practices found by the audit or examination."
 Therefore, all such findings must be included in the annual financial audit report.

-- (i) All deficiencies in internal control must be reported. - (ii) All instances of fraud, illegal acts, or abuse must be reported. - (iii) All violations of provisions of laws, regulations, contracts, grant agreements and other matters must be reported. - GAGAS Section 4.09 (July 2007 Revision) requires auditors to "evaluate whether the audited entity has taken appropriate corrective action to address findings and recommendations from previous engagements that could have a material effect on the financial statements.
+Examples of reports on internal control that include items that are neither a significant deficiency nor a material weakness are available on the Office website at www.osanm.org. - (2) GAGAS Section 4.05 (July 2011 Revision) requires auditors to "evaluate whether the audited entity has taken appropriate corrective action to address findings and recommendations from previous engagements that could have a material effect on the financial statements or financial data significant to the audit objectives.
 When planning the audit, auditors should ask management of the audited entity to identify previous audits, attestation engagements, and other studies that directly relate to the objectives of the audit, including whether related recommendations have been implemented.
 Auditors should use this information in assessing risk and determining the nature, timing, and extent of current audit work, including determining the extent to which testing the implementation of the corrective actions is applicable to the current audit objectives."
 In addition to this standard, the IPA will report the status of all prior-year findings in the current year audit report including the prior year number, the title of the finding, and whether the finding has been resolved or repeated in the current year.
 Findings from special audits performed by the State Auditor must be included in the findings of the annual financial and compliance audits of the related fiscal year.